amira-salama1/SQL_Projects-And-Visualizations/Big Data with SQL/Cloudera Project/README.md

 This Folder is for the projects submitted in the Specialization course by Cloudera [Modern Big Data Analysis with SQL Specialization](https://www.coursera.org/specializations/cloudera-big-data-analysis-sql)

-The Specialization included 3 courses:
+The Specialization included 3 SQL courses(With IMPALA & HIVE SQL):

 1- Foundations for Big Data Analysis with SQL
- (With IMPALA & HIVE SQL)

 2- Analyzing Big Data with SQL

 3- Managing Big Data in Clusters and Cloud Storage